macdonst/enhance-workshop-codemash/docs/module06-data-access.md

 That was all it takes!
 Every Enhance app comes with its own database.
 How is that for batteries included? `@begin/data` is just a thin wrapper around DynamoDB which is an incredibly fast, truly serverless database.
 If you don't need or use it, it will not get in your way nor will you be charged for it.

-## Seeding Data for Local Development
+## Exercise 2: Seeding Data for Local Development

 In local development we get a clean database every time we start the server.
 It is helpful to be able to seed some data so that we start with something.